Solutions of the singular Yamabe problem near singular boundaries: Proof of Theorem

 \section{Proof of Theorem \ref{thm-main-2}}

 In this section, we study the first order expansion of local positive solutions of \eqref{equation-Yamabe-1}-\eqref{boundary-condition-1} near singular points on $\partial\Omega$ {when $T$ has higher regularity.} Formal calculations lead to an elliptic operator such as \eqref{L0} or \eqref{L1}.
 However, we cannot use Theorem \ref{outer-problem-theorem} or Lemma \ref{inner-problem-lemma} directly since $c$ in \eqref{L0} may be positive or $f$ in \eqref{L1-eigenvalue} may not belong to $L^2(\Sigma)$.
-Specifically, we study the following elliptic equation on $\Sigma$:
+Specifically, for some constant $\sigma\in\mathbb R$ and positive integer $k$, we study the following elliptic equation on $\Sigma$: